 Now, head to the Logistics tab for the Allies or Axis side and click a section.
 Equipment Delivery has items you can buy.
 While Weapons Delivery has new weapons you can get.
 Certain weapons and equipment may require a higher campaign level to unlock them.
 Quick warning: Clicking a weapon or item will immediately buy it.

-If you have any other questions about something in the free to play game Enlisted, feel free to comment below.
-Or perhaps you have a useful tip not mentioned in this guide, be sure to let others know too.
-And if you’re wondering if Enlisted is on Steam, it isn’t at this time.
+That’s all there is to this guide on some of the best Enlisted tips and tricks.
+If you have a useful tip of your own, be sure to comment below and let others know too.
+For those of you wondering if Enlisted is on Steam, it isn’t at this time.
 Other games from this publisher like War Thunder are, so it likely will be eventually.

-For those looking to downloaded Enlisted on PC, you can do so on the main site here.
+For those looking to download Enlisted on PC, you can do so on the main site here.